Infinite-Nomic/Infinite-Nomic/rules.md

 Churches are items players may purchase.
 Churches must be situated within a specific habitation or barony, specified at the time of purchase.
 The cost of a church is equal to 10+n IP (n=number of villages in play at the start of that day).
 Habitations containing churches, or situated in baronies served by a church, automatically finish revolting at the end of the royal day following the start of their revolt.

 # Rule 40
 Adventures are specialised cooperative goals for players to work towards.
 Adventures are given a name, goal (success terms), conditions, and consequences if failed.
 Players who decide to participate can assist in competing the adventure, however they can also face the consequences of failure.
 There can only be one active adventure at any time.
-Players can suggest adventures in #proposals, and after being accepted by the monarch are posted in a new channel #public-forum to track their progress.
+Players can suggest adventures in #proposals, and after being accepted by the monarch are posted in #public-forum to track their progress.
 The monarch cannot participate in adventures.